pleonex/PlayMobic/docs/MODS.md

 The MODS format is a container with a video and audio streams.

+This format supports _random frame access_ but it requires the full file to be available to get the bottom _key frame info table_.

 ## MODS container

 The integers are encoded in little endian.